andrew/ultimate-awesome/README.md

 - [awesome-scrypt](https://github.com/sCrypt-Inc/awesome-scrypt) - A curated list of awesome resources about using sCrypt.
 - [awesome-mentalhealth](https://github.com/theimpossibleastronaut/awesome-mentalhealth) - A curated list of awesome mental health resources.
 - [awesome-computational-geometry](https://github.com/atkirtland/awesome-computational-geometry) - A curated list of awesome computational geometry visualizations, frameworks, and resources .
-- [awesome-scene-text-detection](https://github.com/Charmve/awesome-scene-text-detection) - Tracking the latest progress in Scene Text Detection and Recognition: Must-read papers well organized with code and dataset.
 - [awesome-ev-charging](https://github.com/juherr/awesome-ev-charging) - Awesome list of tools for Electric Vehicul.
 - [awesome-gaussians](https://github.com/longxiang-ai/awesome-gaussians) - This repository tracks the latest advancements in 3D Gaussian Splatting from Arxiv, with daily automated updates.
 Stay up-to-date with cutting-edge research in this exciting field!.
 - [Awesome-LLM-reasoning](https://github.com/luban-agi/Awesome-LLM-reasoning) - A curated paper list on LLM reasoning.